Where are my fellow “marketing generalists?”

-Our communications roles have changed, as have our job titles.
-Our marketing team of three has two of these “hottest jobs.”
-But that leaves one of us, me, as just a “marketing generalist.”
-Should I be worried?
+Our communications roles have changed, as reflected in our job titles.
+My marketing and communications team of three has two of these “hottest jobs.”
+But that leaves me as just a “marketing generalist.”

 As CMO.com reports, “The company stands to gain a much better marketer who understands the big picture, and who can see how one program can fit into a broader corporate strategy.”

-While lots of new roles have emerged, there is still the need for someone to manage the big picture.
-Someone to see how all our communication efforts are working together, convening a consistent message to our audiences, in the most effective way.
-That’s the role of the marketing generalist.
+While the rise in digital and social have created most of these new roles, someone has to manage the larger goals and see how all our communication efforts work together, conveying a consistent message to our audiences in the most effective way.

 I’ve been a one-person marketing and communications department, and I’ve been part of a 12-person department.
 I’ve worked in agencies and nonprofits.
-The marketing generalists greatest strength is the ability to write, with project management and knowing how all the strategies and tactics work together coming in a close second.
-In the past few years, what’s fast becoming a “must-have” skill is measuring and analyzing all the data that digital leaves behind.
+The marketing generalist’s greatest strength is the ability to write, with project management skills a close second.
+Knowing how all the strategies and tactics complement each other is critical as we move forward.

 In the past few years, another skill has emerged and is gaining steam: data analytics – measuring and analyzing all the data that brands and organizations gather about their audiences.
 Add that to the marketing generalists job description and you have one person who knows the communication and marketing journey from start to finish.